binbashar/le-ref-architecture-doc/docs/user-guide/base-workflow/repo-le-tf-infra-aws-tf-state.md

           #   key = "root/tf-backend/terraform.tfstate"
           # }
         ```
-        - Run `make init` and type `yes` when Terraform asks if you want to import the state to the S3 backend
+        - Run `leverage terraform init` and type `yes` when Terraform asks if you want to import the state to the S3 backend
         - Done.
 You can remove `terraform.tfstate` now (and also `terraform.tfstate.backup` if available)

 ## Expected workflow after set up
+:warning: this tape must be updated
 [![asciicast](https://asciinema.org/a/377220.svg)](https://asciinema.org/a/377220)